Sanding Belts

 Stainless Damascus Steel

-How Many Layers Is Ideal?
+How Many Layers of Steel Is Ideal For Damascus?

 If you’re trying your hand at making Damascus steel, you may be wondering how many layers are enough.
 According to the American Bladesmith Society, straight laminated billets of Damascus should have anywhere between 300 and 500 layers in order to attain the perfect outcome, but some knifemakers have produced blades with over half a million layers!